sauravanalytics/delhivery-logistics-analytics/README.md

 - **KPI card visuals** on every page for at-a-glance metrics
 - **Interactive slicers** for route type, source state, delayed/on-time status, and trip hour
 - A **filled map** of source states, a **pivot table** cross-tabbing source vs. destination state by average delay, and **scatter, bar, line, and donut charts** for distribution and trend analysis
-- Custom-formatted header banners and callout text boxes summarizing page-level takeaways
+- Custom-formatted header banners and callout text boxes summarising page-level takeaways

 ---